rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 Notice on line 6, I return `(void)`, which is a mistake - I want to return `empty`, which represents the empty list and is semantically very different.
 The problem is, the code didn't crash at that point.
 It crashed in a separate file thousands of function calls later when I finally made use of the return value.
 It also just so happened that this situation only occurred when running very large test cases, the kind for which unit tests are either impractical or require a lot of work.
 This made it a pain to comb through the output to trace the problem back to its source.

-In an imperative language, I can live with it - there are enough things that could go wrong that type errors aren't necessarily the biggest issue.
+> Racket [contracts](http://docs.racket-lang.org/guide/contract-func.html), which are a form of assertions, is a solution, but require two tradeoffs : more work for the programmer when the function returns a nested data structure and the need to verify the contract at runtime.

-In a functional language however, the range of bugs that could occur is significantly reduced by functional-style programming patterns, such as immutability.
-Thus, every time I wrote a new component to the compiler, the bugs that I have to fix are a dozen of little errors that could almost always be caught by static typing.
-However, after that's done, I occasionally have to fix a conceptual error, but the code more or less works.
+In an imperative language, I can live with it.
+Type-related errors are diluted among a sea of other possible errors - off by one errors during iteration (happens less with structural recursion), wrong assumptions about the values of particular variables at particular times, null pointer exceptions, etc. So static typing reduces the frequency of some types of bugs, but not all.

-In F#, which is a statically-typed functional language, 99% of the time, if the code compiles, only conceptual errors will remain, if any.
-It just works.
+In a functional language, functional-style programming patterns such as immutability already eliminate a vast range of likely bugs.
+In Racket, most errors that I need to iron out could have been caught with static typing.
+In contrast, F# is a statically-typed functional language and my experience is that 99% of the time, if the algorithm is correct and the code compile, it will just work.

-I much prefer to catch error at compile-time than runtime.
+I strongly prefer to catch error at compile-time than runtime.
 Even if I have enough tests to catch all possible type errors at runtime, it still takes time to run those tests, more than it takes to compile the program.

 I don't really mind the inconvenience of having to specify types.
 For function declarations, I would already have the types (the contract) in a comment.
-If the language has type inference, I don't even need to specify types elsewhere in the program for the most part.
+If the language has [Type Inference](http://en.wikipedia.org/wiki/Type_inference), I don't even need to specify types elsewhere in the program for the most part.

 ```rkt
 ; This is an example of a contract.